Jandev/Jandev/README.md

 Feel free to contact me over here or on Twitter or on my [blog](https://jan-v.nl/).
 You can also find me on [Twitch](https://www.twitch.tv/jandev) and [YouTube](https://www.youtube.com/channel/UCLfd7HBMLYJ0Muou1ihl_DA) where I'll be streaming and posting videos regularly.

-## 🎃 Hacktoberfest 🎃
+# The repositories

-If you're interested in contributing to [Hacktoberfest](https://hacktoberfest.digitalocean.com/), I've added some (small) issues to a couple of my repositories.
-Feel free to add more as you see fit and create PR's.
+If you are interested in contributing to one or more of my repositories, here are some suggestions.

-### The repositories
+They can all use some love and you can also raise issues or feature requests on the repositories.

 * [URL Minifier service](https://github.com/Jandev/minifier)
   A service consisting of Azure Functions, queues & Cosmos DB repository